-In this course students will receive an introduction to the field of interior design.
+In this course, students will receive an introduction to the field of interior design.
 Designs incorporating both functional and aesthetic elements of residential and commercial interiors are covered as students learn principles and elements of design concerning the selection and organization of furnishings, floor and wall coverings, window treatments, lighting, and accessories and the financial decisions required of owning a home.
 This class caters to those who have an interest in art, architecture, or design.
+Criteria for Selection - None.